Zowe-Java-SDK/ZosShell/README.md

     cat                     - display contents
-    cd <arg>                - where arg is a dataset value or empty clear                   - clear the shell of all history cp | copy <arg> <arg>   - where arg can be ".", "*", member, dataset or dataset(member) env                     - display environment variables
+    cd <arg>                - where arg is a dataset value or empty clear                   - clear the shell of all history and cached output for search command cp | copy <arg> <arg>   - where arg can be ".", "*", member, dataset or dataset(member) env                     - display environment variables
     g | grep <arg> <arg2>   - where arg is search string and arg2 is member value